maestronick1/Node-Codealong-README-DELIVERABLE/delivREADME.md

 ```js
 console.log('Hello')
 ```
-test your file out in terminal with
+Test your file out in terminal with
 ```
 node idex.js
 ```